Frequently Asked Questions (FAQ)

 MSMF was created as the philanthropic arm of Purview, a company whose mission is to improve medical outcomes by enabling access and sharing of diagnostic information, including for remote second opinions.

-Our medical partners are PinnacleCare, a health advisory group that manages the logistics of gathering the grant recipients' medical information, and Memorial Sloan Kettering Cancer Center, whose physicians provide the remote second opinions.
+Our medical partners include the Cleveland Clinic; PinnacleCare, a health advisory group that manages the logistics of gathering the grant recipients' medical information, for Memorial Sloan Kettering Cancer Center.

-Our advocacy partners who help share this resource with patients and providers include the Cholangiocarcinoma Foundation, TargetCancer Foundation, Patient Advocacy Foundation and Craine’s Cholangiocarcinoma Crew.
+Our advocacy partners who help share this resource with patients and providers include the Cholangiocarcinoma Foundation, TargetCancer Foundation, Patient Advocacy Foundation and Craine’s Cholangiocarcinoma Crew, thesecondopinion.org and Putting Patients with Rare Diseases First.

 Why are second opinions important?